corewall/corelyzer/scenegraph/README.md

 Includes and libraries for the required libtiff, libjpeg, libpng, freetype, and squish are provided in deps/mac.

+Modify JDK and system include paths in scenegraph/build.gradle to reflect your configuration.

-To build Corelyzer using the provided Gradle wrapper:
+Then, build Corelyzer with the included Gradle wrapper:

     ../gradlew clean build-jni-mac

-The generated Scenegraph JAR file and jnilib will be found in scenegraph/dist.
+The generated Scenegraph JAR file and native binary (jnilib) will be found in scenegraph/dist.

 #### Windows